 Moto Guzzi V7 MKIII

-Front to rear weight distribution remains the same despite a more robust front-end.
+Front-to-rear weight distribution remains the same despite a more robust front end.
 Steering geometry has also been tweaked to give a more responsive ride and greater stability.

-The small block engine block has not been neglected and now outputs 38 kW (52 HP) at 6200 rpm (approximately 10% increase over the MKII).
-The new V7, will be released in four different iterations.
+The small-block engine block has not been neglected and now outputs 38 kW (52 HP) at 6200 rpm (approximately 10% increase over the MKII).
+The new V7 will be released in four different iterations.

-V7 III Stone – The Basic Model
+V7 III Stone

-V7 III Special – The Classic Model
+V7 III Special

 V7 Racer – The Café Racer

-Lastly but by no means least, is the more aggressive-looking V7 III RACER hints at the marque's racing heritage, with the distinctive red frame, stopping short of the full racing colours and instead comes with a polished aluminium tank.
+Lastly but by no means least is the more aggressive-looking V7 III RACER.
+It hints at the marque's racing heritage, with the distinctive red frame, stopping short of full racing colours and instead comes with a polished aluminium tank.